-Halloween is traditionally all about the candy, but ice cream becomes the holiday’s main event with this creative, handmade sundae costume.
-With just a few simple craft materials, a store-bought dress and leggings (source the perfect items online), and a free afternoon, this costume comes together easily—even for beginner crafters.
+Halloween is traditionally all about the candy, but ice cream becomes the holiday’s main event with this creative DIY ice cream sundae costume.
+With just a few simple craft materials, a store-bought dress or shirt, and leggings or pants, this costume comes together quickly and easily—even for beginner crafters.
+There's no need for a needle and thread either; the costume relies on hot glue for assembly.
+Plus, you can easily adjust the costume to fit any size just by starting with clothing that fits the wearer.

 Cut the Felt Sprinkles

-Draw an enlarged sprinkle (rounded rectangle) onto one of the felt squares, then cut it out with a pair of sharp scissors.
-Trace the shape with a pencil to create eight sprinkles in each color, then cut.
-Stack your felt to cut two sprinkles at once to save yourself some time.
-Set them aside to be glued onto the dress later.
+First, draw an enlarged sprinkle (essentially a rounded rectangle) onto one of the felt pieces, and then cut it out with a pair of sharp scissors.
+Then, trace the shape onto your felt to create eight sprinkles in each felt color.
+Cut them out, and set them aside.

 Plan the Fringe Placement

-Mimic the shape of a splash of hot fudge by swirling the brown fringe around the dress collar.
-Lay it out first, creating drippy globs as you go.
-Adjust until you have the perfect, dynamic, fudgy swirl.
+Mimic the shape of a splash of hot fudge by swirling the brown fringe around the dress or shirt collar.
+Lay it out, creating drippy "globs" as you go.
+Adjust until you're happy with the swirl shape.

 Glue on the Fringe

-Use the hot glue gun to apply the fringe directly to the dress.
-Trim any excess fringe once it’s fully glued on, and secure the ends with an extra bit of glue.
-Fluff the fringe so it lays evenly.
+Use your hot glue gun to apply the fringe directly to the dress or shirt in your desired swirl shape.
+Trim any excess fringe once it’s fully glued, and secure the ends with an extra bit of glue.
+Fluff the fringe, so it lays evenly.

 Plan the Sprinkle Placement

-Lay the felt rainbow sprinkles onto the dress, being sure to vary the color, orientation, and placement to capture that random, just-sprinkled look.
-Concentrate more sprinkles toward the top of the dress and fewer as you reach its hem.
+Lay the felt sprinkles you cut out onto the dress.
+Be sure to vary the colors and orientation to capture that random, just-sprinkled look.
+Concentrate more sprinkles toward the top of the dress or shirt and fewer as you reach its hem.
+And don't forget to save some sprinkles for the back if you wish to decorate it.

 Glue on the Sprinkles

-Once you have a look you love, affix the felt sprinkles to the dress with a bit of hot glue.
-Be sure to secure the edges with a little extra glue to ensure longevity for your costume.
-For a professional-looking finished product, don’t forget to add sprinkles to the dress’ reverse side as well.
+Once you have a look you love, affix the felt sprinkles to the clothing with a bit of hot glue.
+Secure the edges with a little extra glue to ensure longevity for your costume.

 Embellish the Leggings

-With a shade of brown slightly darker than the tan leggings, use a stiff paintbrush to free-hand a waffle cone-inspired criss-cross pattern onto the leggings.
-Stamp the loaded paintbrush again and again to create a soft, diffused set of diagonal crossing lines.
+With a paint shade of brown that's slightly darker than your tan leggings or pants, use a stiff paintbrush to paint a waffle cone-inspired criss-cross pattern onto the clothing.
+Repeatedly stamp the loaded paintbrush to create a soft, diffused set of diagonal crossing lines.
 This will give more of a realistic textured look.
-Set aside to dry, then repeat on the back.

 Paint the Styrofoam Sphere